nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

       v.
 If the font size of the command window is too big, you can make it smaller by <code>CTRL + scroll down</code> on your mouse.

-        Expected behaviour: Shows a welcome message from SHOCO.
+        Expected: Shows a welcome message from SHOCO.

    &nbsp;